e271828e/Flight.jl/docs/notes/design/framework_spec.md

   is the [generic holding](#g-generic-holding) — a parent holding a child through a non-concrete field type — that [§8.8][s8-8] allows.
 - A bare key from a name-transparent container colliding with any sibling child name is a build error naming both.
-A bare key equal to a sibling *container field's* name is refused the same way: no child bears that name, but the key would shadow the container's `"field/key"` segment grammar ([§6.1][s6-1]), leaving its elements unreachable behind a diagnostic that blames the wrong child. `transparent_container` must name a container field of the type, and declaring two transparent containers on one type is a declaration error.
+A bare key equal to the name of a sibling *container field* that contributes children is refused the same way: no child bears that name, but the key would shadow the container's `"field/key"` segment grammar ([§6.1][s6-1]), leaving its elements unreachable behind a diagnostic that blames the wrong child.
+An empty field reserves nothing — it reaches no children, and its value cannot be told from empty inert parameter data — so the judgment is per-instantiation, like every wiring judgment ([D-212][d-212]). `transparent_container` must name a container field of the type, and declaring two transparent containers on one type is a declaration error.

 `sample_times` needs no rule change.
 Element names are immediate child names, hence legal keys, and the bare field name is sugar for a uniform declaration